thomasblaymire/glastonbury-festival-ticketing/README.md

 </h1>

 ## Problem
-Every year Glastonbury Festival sells out in a matter of minutes.
-This is a problem for many people who are unable to get tickets.
-The current system requires you to register online and then when tickets go on sale you join a massive queue to buy them.
+Every year Glastonbury Festival sells out in a matter of minutes 😭

+The current system requires that you register online and then when tickets go on sale you join a massive queue to buy them.

 Often you get through to a multi-stage form and then due to the sheer amount of traffic the website crashes and you lose your place in the queue causing frustration for you as a customer and negative PR for the festival organizers.
-It's also not fair for people who get tickets year after year just because of sheer luck.
+It's also a bit unfair for people who get tickets year after year just because of sheer luck.

 ## Solution
-A new fair ticket system will allow people to pre-register and add up to 5 members to their account for family/friends who they want to take with them.
-The tickets will then be released from the pool on release day.
+- A new fair ticket system will allow individuals to pre-register and add up to 5 members to their account for family/friends who they want to take with them.

+- The tickets will then be released from the pool on release day.
 Customers who are selected will receive a private email invite to claim their tickets within 48 hours before they are released back into the pool.
+(Yay no more queuing)

+- We can easily track what users were allocated tickets last year and update their likelihood of being selected again.

-I will also be implementing additional features such as VIP/Artist tickets along with year-on-year tracking to keep track of who has attended before.
+Additional features such as VIP/Artist tickets along with QR code and barcode scanning will also be implemented.

 ## Features (WIP)
 - Register, Login, Logout